dmottice20/pytorchVsNumpy/README.md

 # pytorchVsNumpy

-Exploring the differences between PyTorch vs. Numpy
+Exploring the differences between PyTorch vs. Numpy, specifically when it comes to linear algebra operations.